 Please mark the extent to which you disagree or agree with each of the following.

-- T g24 Teachers in this school trust each other. - T q25 It's OK in this school to discuss feelings, worries, and frustrations with other teachers. - T q27 Teachers respect other teachers who take the lead in school improvement efforts. - T q28 I feel respected by other teachers at this school. - T q29 Teachers at this school respect their colleagues' specific expertise. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly Agree
+- T q22 Teachers in this school trust each other. - T q23 It's OK in this school to discuss feelings, worries, and frustrations with other teachers. - T q25 I feel respected by other teachers at this school.